Dining Out 16 minutes 12 March 2024

-Discover the latest restaurants added to the MICHELIN Guides to Kyoto and Osaka.
+Discover the latest restaurants added to the MICHELIN Guides in 2023.

-For March, we are pleased to share fifteen new additions to the MICHELIN Guides to Kyoto and Osaka, ahead of the annual launch ceremonies when the MICHELIN Stars, Bib Gourmands and MICHELIN Green Stars will be unveiled.
+We are pleased to share the new additions to the MICHELIN Guides to Tokyo, Kyoto and Osaka, ahead of the annual launch ceremonies when the MICHELIN Stars, Bib Gourmands and MICHELIN Green Stars will be unveiled.

 March 2024